LoopKit/loopdocs/docs/gh-actions/gh-update.md

 1. Sign in to GitHub and select your LoopWorkspace repository from your repositories list
 1. Look to see if your fork is up to date
+    * When you go to your fork to do the update, simply sync the branch if it says there are updates and you get the latest release (details below graphic)
-    * The dropdown in this graphic shows the dev branch.
+        * The dropdown in this graphic shows the dev branch (graphic to be updated later)
-    * To build Loop 3.2, you will want main
-    * If you previously build Loop 3.0 with this method - don't forget to update your branch
-    * If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}}` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
-    * If your fork shows a message such as `This branch is 3 commits behind LoopKit:dev` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch`
+        * Yours should show the main branch

     ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}
     {align="center"}

+    * If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}}` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
+    * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch`

 1. Build Loop - refer to graphic below as you follow the steps
     * Click on the 'Actions' tab